rng-guy/NFSMWBartender/README.txt

 ── ■ │ WHAT IS NFSMW Bartender? (v1.9.06) │ ■ ─────────────────────────────────────────────────────

 This is an .asi mod that extends pursuit customisation options.
 These new options come in two sets:
- • the "BASIC" set lets you change many otherwise hard-coded values of the game, and
+ • the "BASIC" feature set lets you change many otherwise hard-coded values of the game, and
- • the "ADVANCED" set lets you change cop-spawning behaviour and spawn tables without limits.
+ • the "ADVANCED" feature set lets you change cop-spawning behaviour and tables without limits.

-For DETAILS on which features and configuration files each set includes, see the sections below.
-There are also separate sections covering installation instructions and usage notes for this mod.
+This document ANSWERS THE FOLLOWING QUESTIONS (in order):
+ • "What does Bartender's "Basic" feature set offer?"
+ • "What does Bartender's "Advanced" feature set offer?"
+ • "What should I know before I use Bartender?"
+ • "How do I install Bartender?"
+ • "How may I redistribute or bundle Bartender?"
+ • "What changed in each version of Bartender?"

-You can view this README with web formatting on GitHub: https://github.com/rng-guy/NFSMWBartender
+You can view this document with web formatting on GitHub: https://github.com/rng-guy/NFSMWBartender